kazuyafaizad/my-astro-site/src/pages/blog/posts/deploy-to-github-page.md

    cd -
    ```

-   > You can also run the above script in your CI setup to enable automatic deployment on each push.

 ### GitHub Actions

 1. In the target project (\<YOUR USERNAME\>.github.io) repo, create `gh-pages` branch then go to Settings > Pages and set to `gh-pages` branch for GitHub Pages and set directory to `/` (root).
-2. Set the correct config `site` in `astro.config.mjs`.
-3. Create the file `.github/workflows/main.yml` and add in the yaml below.
-Make sure to edit in your own details.
+2. Create the file `.github/workflows/main.yml` and add in the yaml below.
+Fill in appropriate detail such env. githubEmail and deployToRepo.
+This would be enough to standard deployment
-4. In GitHub go to Settings > Developer settings > Personal Access tokens.
+3. In GitHub go to Settings > Developer settings > Personal Access tokens.
 Generate a new token with repo and workflow permissions.
-5. In the astro project repo (not \<YOUR USERNAME\>.github.io) go to Settings > Secrets and add your new personal access token with the name `API_TOKEN_GITHUB`.
+4. In the astro project repo (not \<YOUR USERNAME\>.github.io) go to Settings > Secrets and add your new personal access token with the name `API_TOKEN_GITHUB`.
-6. When you push changes to the astro project repo CI will deploy them to \<YOUR USERNAME\>.github.io for you.

 ```yaml
 # Workflow to build and deploy to your GitHub Pages repo.